-In addition, if the finance department has a long history of operating, or at least appearing to operate, as a discrete financial organisation within the company, both finance and other departments may question the wisdom of breaking down silo walls they see as essential to the normal operation of the company.
+In addition, if the finance department has a long history of operating, or at least appearing to operate, as a discrete financial organization within the company, both finance and other departments may question the wisdom of breaking down silo walls they see as essential to the normal operation of the company.

 Poor Communication and Mismatched Goals

 If every department has its own ideas about how to communicate with the others, and guards its information as jealously as a dragon sitting on its hoard, then efficiency and productivity will naturally suffer.
-When there’s no standardisation of processes, little or no shared data, and communication driven by necessity rather than shared understanding and goals, “regular communication” is anything but.
+When there’s no standardization of processes, little or no shared data, and communication driven by necessity rather than shared understanding and goals, “regular communication” is anything but.

 Beyond simple communication difficulties, departments that pursue their own individual goals at the expense of the overall strategic goals of the business can quickly create a drain on productivity and value creation.
-A shared vision, understood and supported by everyone at every level of the organisation, is essential to success, but will be difficult or even impossible to achieve if finance, procurement, marketing, etc. are all pulling in different directions.
+A shared vision, understood and supported by everyone at every level of the organization, is essential to success, but will be difficult or even impossible to achieve if finance, procurement, marketing, etc. are all pulling in different directions.

 Misperceptions and Interpersonal Relationships

-The human factor may be the most significant obstacle to building effective collaboration and communication between finance and the rest of your organisation.
+The human factor may be the most significant obstacle to building effective collaboration and communication between finance and the rest of your organization.
 Breaking down the walls between departments requires overcoming such irrational, but very real, concerns, including:

 - Questions (or worse, assumptions) about the skills and reliability of other departments.

-- Worries over collaboration leading to elimination of jobs and even departments due to improved efficiency. (e.g., “Will the company even need a finance department if procurement can access and analyse our data?” or “What will happen to my job if we streamline our workflows?”)
+- Worries over collaboration leading to elimination of jobs and even departments due to improved efficiency. (e.g., “Will the company even need a finance department if procurement can access and analyze our data?” or “What will happen to my job if we streamline our workflows?”)